The Hello Audio Glossary

 Listener: Your listeners.
 These are people in your audience who have purchased, opted in, or found your audio feeds.

 Feed: This is a podcast.
+A "show" if it was a public podcast.
 It's one square in a listener's podcast app.
 It could contain an entire course, or it could be the Q&A calls for a group program, or it's the weekly hot seat recordings, or your Facebook lives.
 Or all of the above!

 Episode: A single audio file.
 The feed shows a list of episodes, which are playable audio files.

 Episode Description: Sometimes called Show Notes, this is a rich-text input block that appears in podcast apps.
 You can include links, bullet points, or formatted text.
-Some apps will remove the rich text formatting, so links may not be clickable in some apps, for example.
+Some apps will remove the rich text formatting, so links may not be clickable in some apps.

 Start Date: The day a listener is added to a feed.
 This determines the date of an Instant feed's episodes for that listener.
-In a Drip feed, it's the day the first episode's drip delay is calculated from.
-(Usually the first episode is dripped 0 days later, so the listener would see the first episode on their start date.)
+In a Drip feed, it's the day the first episode is released.
 A listener can have a different start date for different feeds.

 Subscribe link: This is a unique link for the listener to access the content of a feed.
 It shows a page with several one-click buttons to subscribe in the app of their choice.
 (Not all apps support one-click subscribing.)
 You can disable a subscribe link for an individual listener and the feed will then be empty for them.

 Universal link: This is the link to a feed that can be used if you don't need per-listener information in your private feeds.
-You cannot prevent users from listening to a feed if they've subscribed using the universal link unless you generate a new universal link.
+You cannot prevent users from listening to a feed if they've subscribed using the universal link unless you archive the entire feed or generate a new universal link.
 The new one overwrites the old and makes the old inactive.
 All listeners who used the old one will need to resubscribe.

 Feed link: This is a link to the RSS feed itself.
-This is what apps use to connect to access the material.
-You paste this link into apps to subscribe manually in apps that don't allow for one-click subscribing.
+This is the "source code" of the feed, and what apps use to access the material.
+You paste this link into some apps to subscribe manually if they don't allow for one-click subscribing.
 You can get the RSS feed by clicking the Subscribe link, then clicking the Copy RSS Feed button.

 RSS feed: A computer-generated XML file of your feed.
 This is not meant to be viewed directly.
 Apps know what to do with this.
 The Feed link points to this RSS feed.